nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/workflow-escalation-rules-example.md

 #### Creating the Escalation Rules

 A little theory about escalation rules: this functionality is used on nodes that require a user action, when the user has not yet completed the task.
 It automatically executes automation chains depending on conditions you decide.
-A scheduler will check these rules every 5 minutes by default at fixed time, when the minutes number end with 5 or 0 (thus not depending on when the server has been started).
+A scheduler will check these rules every 5 minutes by default at a fixed time, when the minutes' number ends with 5 or 0 (thus not depending on when the server has been started).
 It will execute the rules once or multiple times depending on the parameters you have chosen.

 We need two rules for this node: one that reminds Jane to review the document every day, and one that will transfer the task to Eric in case Jane is away.
 We will start off with the reminder.

 ##### Reminder Escalation Rule

-Edit the `marketing managers validation` node, go to the **Escalation Rules** tab and click on the **Add escalation rule** button:
+Edit the `Marketing managers validation` node, go to the **Escalation Rules** tab and click on the **Add escalation rule** button:

 1.  **Id**:&nbsp;`pressReleaseReviewReminder`
 1.  **Condition**: if you paid close attention to what we did with transitions, you probably already understood that this situation has similarities and that leaving the default condition (true) will cause the rule to be executed as soon as the scheduler will check it.
 In this case, we need to change it.
 Replacing "true" with an [MVEL expression]({{page page='use-of-mvel-in-automation-chains'}}) will do the trick.
 In our case, we will use the following: